Unconditionallove47/README-Generator/GeneratedFile.md

 8. LinkedIn
 9. Email
 ## Description
-2.
+Helps to autimate the readme writing process.
 ## Installation
-Use the command "1" to install any necessary dependencies.
+Use the command "No" to install any necessary dependencies.
 ## Usage
-2.
+To help readme's be more streamlined and easier to write.
 ## Contributions
-2.
+AskBCS and Evan!.
 ## Tests
 Stay up to date on tests as needed.
-To run tests, please use "3".
+To run tests, please use "No".
 ## License
-License: GNU.
+License: Mit.
 ## GitHub
-2
+UnconditionalLove47
 ## LinkedIn
-undefined
+Kalifp
 ## Email
-1
+Kpurcedesigns@gmail.com